DaoD/ConstraintGraph4NSO/readme.md

 ## Usage
 ### First phase
-- Download the data, and uzip it to "data" directory
+- Download the data files, and uzip them to "data" directory
    - For NeurIPS, AAN and NSF dataset, please refer to the paper "Sentence Ordering and Coherence Modeling using Recurrent Neural Networks" and require the dataset from the author.
    - For Sind dataset, please refer to https://visionandlanguage.net/VIST/dataset.html and [download](https://visionandlanguage.net/VIST/json_files/story-in-sequence/SIS-with-labels.tar.gz) it.
    - For ROCStory dataset, please refer to https://www.cs.rochester.edu/nlp/rocstories/.